suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 firmware image, in case there are multiple recipients, to fulfill a requirement for the efficient distribution of firmware images using a multicast or broadcast protocol.

-{{cose-hpke}} defines the use of HPKE with COSE.
-This specification profiles it.
+{{cose-hpke}} defines the use of HPKE with COSE and this specification profiles it.

 ~~~
 COSE_Encrypt_Tagged = #6.96(COSE_Encrypt)